daydy225/fullstack-hy2022-part4-bloglist/README.md

 ## step 5

 Write a test related to creating new blogs via the /api/blogs endpoint, that verifies that if the title and url properties are missing from the request data, the backend responds to the request with the status code 400 Bad Request

+# Blog list Expansions

+## step 1

+Implement functionality for deleting a single blog post resource.

+## step 2

+Implement functionality for updating the information of an individual blog post